 Ronnie performed "Street of Blood" from May 5-16, 1998 at NAC in Ottawa.
 Below is the NAC's newsletter Stages, Vol. 7, April 1998, featuring Street of Blood on the cover and an interview with Ronnie Burkett.
-Once again, I had to scan it in two parts... click the images for a larger view.
+The article is on two pages but I had to scan it in three parts... click the images for a larger view.

 Above is a full page add for "Street of Blood", page 4 in X Press, Ottawa's Newsweekly, April 30, 1998.
-A full page article also appeared on page 11.
-I like the photo caption, which reads: Esme Massingill: "I'm ready for my close-up, Mr. DeMille."
+A full page article also appeared on page 11 with the same photo.
+The article has a photo caption which reads: Esme Massingill: "I'm ready for my close-up, Mr. DeMille."

 This is another of Ronnie's most acclaimed productions.
 It is also the second and last show of his that I've missed seeing!
 Yes, although I am a die-hard fan and puppet freak I have missed two of the three Memory Dress Trilogy shows!!!!
 As penance I must sit among the ashes!